 ...
 PubkeyAuthentication yes PasswordAuthentication yes ...

-When modified, run the following to reload SSH:
+Save the file then run the following to reload SSH:

 $ sudo service sshd restart